[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 A multi-generic approach that considers the changing role of the female

-protagonist as depicted in works of theater, poetry, essay, and narrative.
+protagonist as depicted in works of theater, poetry, essay, and

-reflect the culture of which she is inherently a part; how are culture and
+and reflect the culture of which she is inherently a part; how are culture

-differences between the theatrical and prose portrayals of the protagonist. |
+fundamental differences between the theatrical and prose portrayals of the

 Spanish 395-01 |